Host an Intern

 What is the startup's financial commitment to host a PSIP intern?

-- New York City: Startups provide each intern a $2,500 stipend for meal and commuting expenses.
+- New York City: Startups provide each intern a $3,000 stipend.

-- Tel Aviv and Shanghai: Startups provide each intern a meal/commuting allowance, amount to be determined by the company.
+- Tel Aviv and Shanghai: Startups provide each in-person intern an allowance, amount to be determined by the company.

 We are proud of our partnerships with these startups, many of whom were founded by Princeton alumni.